Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

    When running the inference files, make sure you have changed the file paths so that they match up to how things are set up on your machine.

-   To download these datasets, you can go to their Figshare pages and download from there, or you can use the Bash script we provide that automates this download.
-Instructions for using this script are present in the setup section, found below.

 ## 3. Setup

 The following setup instructions are for **the default terminal on macOS/Linux**.
 For Windows the steps are the same but the commands may be slightly different.